AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>3</td>
-    <td>Online key material or any Content Encrypting Key (CEK) derived from the online key material should never persist on the disk</td>
+    <td>Online key material or any Content Encryption Key (CEK) derived from the online key material should never persist on the disk</td>
   </tr>
   <tr>
     <td>4</td>
-    <td>If policy is set to only allow online authentication, the MAM agents or managed apps should not be susceptible to any offline attacks due to storing offline authentication hashes</td>
+    <td>If the policy is configured to only allow online authentication, the MAM agents or managed apps should not be susceptible to any offline attacks due to storing offline authentication hashes</td>
   </tr>
   <tr>
     <td>5</td>
-    <td>Key material must be deleted from memory upon entering an unauthenticated state (app lock, session timeouts, sign off, etc)</td>
+    <td>Key material must be deleted from memory upon entering an unauthenticated state (app lock, session timeouts, sign off, etc.)</td>
   </tr>
   <tr>
     <td>6</td>